kamrulcodes/git-pull-test/README.md

 **Oops!
 There is no way to delete commit from github.com.**

 **Note:** I am keeping this test result here for later understanding and going to create another git test git-pull-test-1.

+`$ git pull`
+remote: Enumerating objects: 6, done.
+remote: Counting objects: 100% (6/6), done.
+remote: Compressing objects: 100% (4/4), done.
+remote: Total 6 (delta 1), reused 0 (delta 0), pack-reused 0
+Unpacking objects: 100% (6/6), 1.91 KiB | 392.00 KiB/s, done.
+From github.com:kamrulcodes/git-pull-test
+ * [new branch]      main       -> origin/main
+There is no tracking information for the current branch. 👈️
+Please specify which branch you want to merge with. 👈️
+See git-pull(1) for details.

+    git pull <remote> <branch>

+If you wish to set tracking information for this branch you can do so with:

+    git branch --set-upstream-to=origin/<branch> main

+`$ git branch --set-upstream-to=origin/main`
+Branch 'main' set up to track remote branch 'main' from 'origin'.

 ` $ git pull origin main --rebase`
 From github.com:kamrulcodes/git-pull-test